v12technology/fluxtion/README.md

 We believe generating code, png's, graphML and auditor injection points really reduce the most expensive element of any system, maintenance.

+Please check out our [vision](VISION.md) for more discussion about where we see Fluxtion's place in the world.

 ## Maintenance tools

 The visualiser tool can load any graphml file created by Fluxtion for inspection.

 ![Visualiser image](images/visualiser_1.png)

 ## Contributing

 We welcome contributions to the project.
 Detailed information on our ways of working will be written in time.
 In brief our goals are:

 * Sign the [Fluxtion Contributor Licence Agreement](https://github.com/v12technology/fluxtion/blob/master/contributorLicenseAgreement);